Uniformly perfect and hereditarily non uniformly perfect analytic and conformal non-autonomous attractor sets: Introduction and statements of the main theorems

-We define a NIFS and its corresponding attractor set (see Definition~\ref{LimitSetdef}) to be \emph{analytic} (respectively, \emph{conformal}) if all the maps are analytic (respectively, conformal) on $U$.
+We define a NIFS and its corresponding attractor set (see Definition~\ref{LimitSetdef}) to be \emph{analytic} (respectively, \emph{conformal}) if all the maps are complex analytic (respectively, conformal) on $U$.
 Note that here and throughout conformal means analytic and one-to-one (globally on $U$, not just locally).
-The main object of interest to this paper is the \textit{analytic} NIFS, and so the condition imposed that each $\varphi$ map $U$ into $X$ allows us, under this condition of analyticity, to take the metric $d$ to be the hyperbolic metric on $U$ (see Section~\ref{SectDefsAndFacts}).

-Important differences from~\cite{RU} in the above setup include that we do not impose an \textit{open set condition} in our definition.
-However, for several of our results we shall require the following even stronger condition.

-\begin{definition}[Strong Separation Condition] We say that NIFS $\Phi$ on $(U, X)$ satisfies the \textit{Strong Separation Condition} when for each $j\in \N$ and distinct ${a}, {b} \in I^{(j)}$. \end{definition}